kumari-nidhi1211/lvuk-native/README.md

 - Used useMemo to memoize filtered user results based on the current query and user list, preventing unnecessary recalculations and re-renders.

+4. Wrap keyExtractor and renderItem in useCallback:

+- To prevent unnecessary re-renders and improve performance, especially in large lists, wrap keyExtractor and renderItem functions with React's useCallback hook.
+This ensures stable references between renders and avoids unnecessary updates to the FlatList component.

-4. Improved typing:
+5. Improved typing:

 - Added TypeScript interface for users and typed React state to avoid type errors and improve code maintainability.

-5. Enhanced UI/UX:
+6. Enhanced UI/UX:

 - Styled the search input and user list items for better usability and appearance:
 - Added padding, border, and rounded corners to the input.